 Students use Google Classroom to access their learning from home.

 This booklet will help you with instructions for accessing online learning if you have any questions.

-Only use this if you do not know a code or have not joined your classrooms already: be very careful to check that you have found your own class - some teachers teach lots of classes in one year group!.
-We will make the 2021-2022 codes available in September:
+Students should only use this if they do not know a code or have not been able to join their classroom: students must be very careful to check that they have found their own class - some teachers teach lots of classes in one year group!

 'How to' video

 Kindly made by Miss Robinson.
-We recommend you watch this if you have any problems:
+We recommend students (and parents/carers) watch this if they have any problems:

 Optional Yrs 7-10 Extend and Challenge Home Learning Activities

 These are entirely optional and should only be attempted once classwork is completed: